PaulAHMedley/fishblicc/README.md

   each fishing gear contributing to fishing mortality

-- Sm All selectivity function parameters in a single vector, including length location parameters and slope parameters for each parametric selectivity function.
+- Sm All selectivity function parameters in a single vector, including length location parameters, slope parameters for each parametric selectivity function and mixed function weights.

 - phi the over-dispersion parameter of the counts in the length bins for the negative binomial.